aigerabae/notes/notes_GO.md

 ```
 The return will be: 0 false false false because when declaring it sets the default value.
 0 for int and false for boolean

-Declaring is optional because it can take the type of the initializer. also when using initializer it can overwrite the initial value but it has to stay the same type:
+Declaring is optional because it can take the type of the initializer. also when using initializer it can overwrite the initial value but it has to stay the same type. to change type you need to set the type again with a complete satement var j int = 1 (if you want to make a integer)
 var i, j int = 1, 2

 func main() {